andrewplummer/Sugar/CAUTION.md

   - `Object.merge` will now treat null properties as if they did not exist (previously only undefined properties were treated this way).
 All other falsy properties such as empty strings and `false` will not be overwritten.

 - Level: Moderate
+  - `Object.merge` will not continue traversing into an object if a resolve function is passed and returns something (anything but undefined).
+This means that you can selectively choose to handle certain conflicts differently by returning something, or use the merging defaults by returning undefined.
+It also means that a resolve function can no longer intentionally use `undefined` itself as a conflict resolution value - use `null` or another value instead.

+- Level: Moderate
   - Alphanumeric array options are now defined on the global object `Sugar.Array` instead of `Array` itself.

 - Level: Moderate